 This experience also brought some essential transformations to his being.
 It was during this trip that Ezel started his path in the African based tradition of Lucumi.
 He received his elekes and guerreros.
 And from then, he began defining his way though the guidance and work of the Orishas and spirits.

 In 2011, Ezel returned to the Dominican Republic.
 He soon after managed to be selected for a full scholarship to study Audio Engineering at the prestigious SAE School in Barcelona, Spain.
 An opportunity which allowed him to relocate to Europe and play in clubs and parties.
 Be it in Spain, Greece, France Belgium or Holland.
 He eventually went to Japan, where he played at the 2011 edition of the Tokyo Crossover Jazz Festival.
-There, he shared the stage with the likes of Paul Randolph (Jazzanova), Navasha Daya (Fertile Ground), Kyoto Jazz Massive, among other artists.
+There, he shared the stage with the likes of Paul Randolph (Jazzanova).
+But also Navasha Daya (Fertile Ground) and Kyoto Jazz Massive among other artists.

 He soon after delivered one of his most beautiful compositions by the likes of ‘Call My Name’.
 A cut which he composed and produced with DJ Fudge, with French singer Mani Hoffman reaching a rare degree of emotion.